mfaani/mfaani/content/posts/devtools/Optimizing App Size/How Does The Linker Help Reduce app Size - Part 1/index.md

 !["images/Static Linking"](images/static-linking-example.png)

 `extern` means that the function is coming from an external file.
-Without mentioning `extern` the individual file won't compile.

 ### File Structure